Last updated on December 12, 2023

 If the transition microelement is iron or titanium, the corundum turns blue, and we get blue sapphires.
 In the case of chromium, the corundum turns red and gives us rubies.
 The other sapphire colours are caused by various mixes and proportions of iron, titanium and chromium.

 Most corundum in nature is heavily included and suitable only for industrial use, while gem-quality corundum is very rare.
 Rough sapphires come in a barrel shape, tapered at the ends and larger in the centre.
 Once mined, they can be cut into any shape and used for jewellery manufacturing.

 Sapphire deposits can be found in Madagascar, Sri Lanka, Myanmar, Thailand, China, Australia, Nigeria, Pakistan, Kashmir, Nepal and the United States.
 Depending on the location they come from, sapphires can have different chemical properties and inclusions.
 Gemstones from Kashmir, Burma and Sri Lanka are the most prized due to their high quality and clarity.

 When corundum takes on a colour other than red, the gemstone is typically classified as sapphire, meaning there are many colour varieties in sapphires.
 While the “official” colour of this gemstone is blue, the other colours such as pink, purple, green, orange and yellow are sometimes referred to as “fancy sapphires”.
 However, this term does not apply to the colourless, black and blue specimens.

 In general, the intensity of blue is the most important factor with blue sapphires, meaning a big stone with a washed-out blue colour will always cost less than a small vivid blue stone.
-The most desirable sapphire colour is the intense cornflower blue that is not too dark.
+The most desirable sapphire colour is the intense cornflower blue which is not too dark.
 In general, stones that have too dark or too light colours are not that valuable.
 However, light blue stones have greater brilliance than darker ones.
 Another highly-priced and possibly the rarest specimen is the padparadscha sapphire, named after a delicately coloured lotus flower.
 It is a unique blend of pink and orange sapphire resulting in a stunning peachy or salmon colour.